Our rental housing option offers you the opportunity to rent a modest, unfurnished home that we already own.

-We let each home within CHARM Rental under an Assured Tenancy Agreement.
+We let each home within our portfolio under an Assured Tenancy Agreement.
 This means the property is yours to live in as long as you wish.

 For more details on how to find out whether you are eligible for help from us, please contact us.

 You will pay a monthly rent for your home.
 Rents are based on the value of the property and are subsidised so that they are more affordable than market rents.
 Rents are reviewed annually.
-You will need to pay for moving costs, furnishings and white goods, contents insurance, and on-going utility and Council Tax bills.
+You will need to pay for moving costs, furnishings and white goods, contents insurance, and ongoing utility and Council Tax bills.

 Full details of the responsibilities of each party are provided in the Tenant’s Handbook.
 You will be given a copy of the handbook at the start of your tenancy.

 Our privacy notice sets out how we use personal data that we hold about you and gives information on how to exercise your legal rights.
 You can find it here.